 Don’t worry.
 As a live-in carer, you’ll never feel on your own.
 With carers often meeting up regionally as part of their professional development, there’s a real sense of team spirit.
 Some providers even have their own accommodation or guesthouses, which carers can stay in between bookings.

 As a demanding job, the support on offer tends to be very high.
 Carers and clients are carefully matched, making sure you and the person you’re looking after will get on well throughout your time together.
 In fact, your wellbeing is taken just as seriously as the client’s.

 Supervision is also there when needed, along with expert coaching and mentoring.
 All so you can deliver the very best care, without ever feeling you’re being left to cope alone.

 If you’re brilliant at your job, there’s also the potential to step up into a supervisor or management role.
-Live-in care is a fast-growing industry, which means you’ll enjoy lots of scope for career progression.
+Live-in care is a fast-growing industry, which means you’ll enjoy lots of scope for career progression with home care jobs.